wp-plugins/bizifyme/readme.txt

 ﻿=== Bizify.me ===
 Contributors: bizifyme
-Tags: commerce,e-commerce,payment,sell,buy,shopping,cart,store,merchant,gateway
+Tags: commerce,e-commerce,payment,sell,buy,shopping,cart,store,merchant,gateway,visa,mastercard
 Requires at least: 3.0
-Tested up to: 3.6.1
+Tested up to: 3.7
-Stable tag: 1.2
+Stable tag: 1.3
-License: GPLv2
+License: GPLv2 or later

-Bizify.me is a service that enables individuals and businesses to easily accept payments for digital products.
+Bizify.me is a complete e-commerce solution with an included payment gateway that supports VISA, MasterCard and mobile payments by SMS.

 == Description ==

-Bizify.me is a service that enables individuals and businesses to easily accept payments for digital products.
+Bizify.me is a complete e-commerce solution with an included payment gateway that supports VISA, MasterCard and mobile payments by SMS.

 You can for example sell your photos, videos, music, e-books, documents or software and you don’t have to run your own business or be a professional in your range to sell your digital products – at Bizify.me everyone is welcome!